abhayvatsa/magic-rpc/README.md

 ### 🚧 Easy to try in an existing project

-Can be easily deployed into an brownfield project for a small part of your app.
+Can be gradually deployed into your project.
 Designed to be agnostic to front-end framework choice.

 ## Usage